fyne-io/developer.fyne.io/tour/layout/borderlayout.md

 ---

-The border layout is possible the most widely used to construct user interfaces as it allows the positioning of items around a central element which will expand to fill the space.
+The border layout is possibly the most widely used to construct user interfaces as it allows the positioning of items around a central element which will expand to fill the space.
 To create a border layout you need to pass the `fyne.CanvasObject`s that should be positioned in a border